UNL-Smart/SBIoT2018/_posts/2018-08-25-hello-world.markdown

 isStaticPost: true
 ---

-We're very excited - not just because of the inordinate amount of caffeine based products consumed - but also because our team are putting together the final missing parts in Omaha - [SBIT2018 Workshop](https://unl-smart.github.io/SBIT2018).
+We’re very excited not just because of the inordinate amount of caffeinated products consumed, but also because our team is putting together the final touches for the Omaha  - [SBIT2018 Workshop](https://unl-smart.github.io/SBIT2018).

 So should you also be excited?
 Well yes... and here's why!

-* **Attendance**: We're expecting over 20+ attendees
+* **Attendance**: We're expecting 20+ attendees
-* **Date**: 9 of November 2018
+* **Date**: November 9, 2018
-* **Venue**: Scott conference center
+* **Venue**: Scott Conference Center, Omaha, Nebraska
-* **Speakers**: We're in the process of finalizing the list of speakers
+* **Speakers**: We are finalizing the list of speakers but we’ve already scheduled these experts:

 but we've already secured a first batch of experts: